Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/The ISOBUS Hello World.rst

 If you need to brush up on what a PGN is, check out the :doc:`concepts section <../Concepts>`.

-The most basic way to send a CAN message is to call the `send_can_message` function on the CANNetworkManager's interface.
+The most basic way to send a CAN message is to call the :code:`send_can_message` function on the CANNetworkManager's interface.

 Let's do that now!
 We'll create an 8 byte message, fill it with data, and send it.